fderepas/unix_memo/markdown/pi_power.md

 # Powering the Pi

-The Red (+5V) and Black (Ground) cable from the USB breakount cable are plugged in corresponding location in the Relay Expansion Board:
+The Red (+5V) and Black (Ground) cable from the USB breakount cable are plugged in corresponding locations in the Relay Expansion Board:

 ![Pi Relay Board USB power](../img/pi_power_usb.jpg)